 From mining, to smelting, to manufacturing, creating new aluminum requires 95% more energy than recycling the same amount of aluminum.
 To put it another way, recycling a single aluminum can saves enough energy to listen to a full album on an iPod or power a television for three hours; manufacturing virgin aluminum uses that much energy many, many, many times over.
 In fact, the amount of energy used to manufacture new aluminum produces 95% more water and air pollution than the recycling process.

 Whether you’re looking to be more environmentally conscious or turn a profit, CRI can help you develop an aluminum recycling program that works.
-Contact us for a free audit and see how you can make a positive impact through recycling.
+Call us at 630-693-0111 for a free audit and see how you can make a positive impact through aluminum recycling.